Faculty Affiliated with Health Law & Policy

-A leader in the health law academic community, Ms. Scielzo has assisted several law schools with the development of health law curricula for their JD and LLM programs.
-She teaches a wide range of courses on the subject of health care fraud and abuse, compliance, governance, and mergers & acquisitions at various law schools, including American University Washington College of Law, Loyola University Chicago School of Law, and Georgetown University Law Center.
-Ms. Scielzo also has the privilege of serving as the Law & Government Health Law and Policy Fellow for American University Washington College of Law.
+A leader in the health law academic community, Professor Scielzo has assisted several law schools with the development of health law curricula for their JD and LLM programs.
+She teaches a wide range of courses on the subject of health care fraud and abuse, compliance, governance, and mergers & acquisitions at various law schools, including AUWCL, Loyola University Chicago School of Law, and Georgetown University Law Center.

-Prior to attending law school, Ms. Scielzo worked as a health care strategy analyst at the Advisory Board Company in Washington, D.C.
+Prior to attending law school, Professor Scielzo worked as a health care strategy analyst at the Advisory Board Company in Washington, D.C.
 With a background in science, Professor Scielzo co-authored several articles published in distinguished clinical journals such as the Journal of the American Medical Association and Critical Care Medicine.

 Nick Bath started his career on the Hill in 2006 as Counsel and Investigator for the Democratic Policy Committee.
 From 2007 to 2008, he worked as Senior Counsel on Senator Edward M. Kennedy’s HELP Committee staff.
 In early 2009, he joined Senator Sheldon Whitehouse’s staff as Legislative Counsel for Health Care and staffed the Senator on the HELP Committee during the health reform debate.
 As Senior Health Policy Advisor to Chairman Harkin, Professor Bath handles issues related to the coverage title of the Affordable Care Act, including health insurance exchanges, insurance market reforms, and consumer protections, as well as health care quality, HIT, Medicare and Medicaid issues.